National Oceanic and Atmospheric Administration - Extreme Weather

 Upper Snake River Tribes Foundation - Vulnerability Assessment

-We are collaborating with the Upper Snake River Tribes Foundation (USRT) to conduct a natural resource focused climate change vulnerability assessment for the Upper Snake River Watershed and the four USRT Tribes.
+We are collaborating with the Upper Snake River Tribes Foundation (USRT) to conduct a natural resource focused climate change vulnerability assessment and adaptation plan for the Upper Snake River Watershed and the USRT's four member tribes.
 The project spans hundreds of miles from the Burns Paiute Tribe in eastern Oregon to the Shoshone-Bannock Tribe in eastern Idaho.
-We completed the collaborative climate change vulnerability assessment by work closely with our project partners the Oregon Climate Change Research Institute and the Climate Impacts Group to evaluate the climate related vulnerabilities of key species, habitats, and resources of shared concern to the four USRT Tribes.
+We completed the collaborative climate change vulnerability assessment by work closely with our project partners the Oregon Climate Change Research Institute and the Climate Impacts Group and tribal staff members to evaluate the climate related vulnerabilities of key species, habitats, and resources of shared concern to the four USRT Tribes.
 To see the results of this project check out:

 Climate Preparedness Plan for the North Olympic Peninsula